companieshouse/forgerock-cloud-config/README.md

 All scripts can also be ran locally with the correct arguments and environment variables.

-### Get Access Token

-Calls the Access Management OAuth2 endpoint to get an access token of a user.
-This token is used for subsequent API calls.

-**Help Message:**
-`get-access-token -h`

 ### Update Managed Objects

 Calls the Identity Management endpoint to get update Managed Objects.
 The configuration is store in JSON files in the `config/managed-objects` directory.